-Following is a list of appliances which may be used in a student room: blenders, clocks, coffee pots, electric blankets, fans, hair dryers, curling irons, hair curlers, hot pots, irons, popcorn poppers, radios, compact microwave ovens 800 watts or less, compact portable refrigerators under 4.0 cubic feet\, sewing machines, shavers, stereo equipment, televisions, computers. \The Purchasing Department rents refrigerators to students who do not wish to buy their own.
+Following is a list of appliances which may be used in a student room: blenders, clocks, coffee pots, electric blankets, fans, hair dryers, curling irons, hot pots, irons, popcorn poppers, radios, compact microwave ovens (800 watts or less), compact portable refrigerators (under 4.0 cubic feet), sewing machines, shavers, stereo equipment, televisions, computers.

-FIREARMS, WEAPONS, INFLAMMABLE LIQUIDS AND FIREWORKS
+FIREARMS, WEAPONS, FLAMMABLE LIQUIDS AND FIREWORKS

 Possession, keeping and/or use of firearms, weapons, fireworks, ammunition, flammable or incendiary devices is prohibited on all Adrian College properties (including all campus facilities, athletic facilities and parking lots) and at all Adrian College events, regardless of location.
-This includes martial arts weapons and any device that may be used to propel a projectile such as BB guns or pellet guns.
+This includes martial arts weapons and any device that may be used to propel a projectile such as BB guns, air guns, etc.